-Revised Casualty Figures Indicate More Men Lost Lives Than Originally Indicated; Five Die in Line of Duty and Three Missing in Action
+Revised Casualty Figures Indicate More Men Lost Lives Than Originally Indicated; Five Die in Line of Duty and Three Missing in Action killed, died, and are missing are as follows:

-Thirty-eight Watauga county men are definitely known to have lost their lives in the war just ended, five died in line of duty and three are missing in action, it is revealed by Ralph G. Greer, local Legion of-ficial, who has kept rather close check on the casualties.
+Thirty-eight Watauga county men are definitely known to have lost their lives in the war just ended, five died in line of duty and three are missing in action, it is revealed by Ralph G. Greer, local Legion official, who has kept rather close check on the casualties.

-The report published last week. which was taken from a regional survey listed only 28 men killed.
+The report published last week, which was taken from a regional survey listed only 28 men killed.
+The names of the men who were